-Federal Stafford Loans are available to students through Marietta College's Direct Loan Program.
+Unsubsidized Federal Stafford Loans are available to students through Marietta College's Direct Loan Program regardless of need, but require the student to pay interest charged while enrolled and during the sixmonth grace period.
 An origination fee and guarantee premium are charged by the lender at the time each loan is made.
 Repayment of Stafford Loans begins six months after the student graduates or ceases to be enrolled at least half time.
 Thereafter, simple interest is charged and regular monthly payments of not less than \$50 are required.
+Graduate PLUS loans are also available.